-Finance costs represented interest on bank overdrafts, term loans, lease liabilities and banker's acceptances.
-For the year ended 30 June 2023 and 2022, the Group recorded finance costs of approximately RM0.8 million and RM0.5 million, respectively.
+Finance costs represented interest on bank overdrafts, bank and other borrowings and lease liabilities.
+For the year ended 30 June 2024 and 2023, the Group recorded finance costs of approximately RM0.4 million and RM0.8 million, respectively.
+The decrease was mainly due to decreased bank and other borrowings and lease liabilities for the Financial Year.